Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-turbulence divergence

 \section{Probability-turbulence divergence}

-We aim to compare two systems $\systemsymbol_{\indexaraw}$ and $\systemsymbol_{\indexbraw}$ for both of which we have a list of component types and their probabilities.
-For simplicity, we will speak of probability, acknowledging that relative frequency, rate of usage, or some other term may be the more appropriate descriptor for a given system.
+\begin{textblock} \item We aim to compare two systems $\systemsymbol_{\indexaraw}$ and $\systemsymbol_{\indexbraw}$ for both of which we have a list of component types and their probabilities. \item For simplicity, we will use probability in our general derivations. \item

+In describing any particular distribution, we will use an appropriate terminology, such as normalized frequency, relative frequency, or rate of usage.